-We have a long-standing policy that we will not use or accept forced, bonded or involuntary prison

-    labour or child labour.
-Nor do we demand deposits or hold onto our workers’ identity papers, or work

-    with businesses that do.
+We have a long-standing policy that we will not use or accept forced, bonded or involuntary prison labour or child labour.
+Nor do we demand deposits or hold onto our workers’ identity papers, or work with businesses that do.
 We only work with people who choose to work freely.
-We respect the right to

-    equal opportunity, freedom of association and collective bargaining.
-This is reflected in our

-    Corporate Social Responsibility (CSR) Policy which applies to all Daisy Group businesses.
-In 2019/20

-    we will encourage key suppliers of Digital Wholesale Solutions, Allvotec, Daisy Corporate Services,

-    Aurora and Daisy Communications to adhere to the principles of our CSR Policy.
+We respect the right to equal opportunity, freedom of association and collective bargaining.
+This is reflected in our Corporate Social Responsibility (CSR) Policy.
+In 2021/22 we will encourage key suppliers of Allvotec to adhere to the principles of our CSR Policy.

-    We welcome our employees speaking up about any unethical behaviour and make it easy for them to do

-    so via either their manager or our Compliance team.
-Our whistleblowing process allows employees to

-    report any wrongdoing or behaviour they think goes against our standards.
+We welcome our employees speaking up about any unethical behaviour and make it easy for them to do so via either their manager or our Compliance team.
+Our whistleblowing process allows employees to report any wrongdoing or behaviour they think goes against our standards.

 Our business and supply chain

 We are a leading network independent provider of IT and communication and related services and have approximately 1500 employees.
 We are based in the UK and have a centre of excellence in Sofia, Bulgaria and we operate a Partner Only business model.
 The services we provide help run IT for the customers of major service businesses.
 Allvotec stands for ‘all voice and technology’, delivering end-to-end services for partners across unified communications and technology services.

 We buy a range of things, from IT hardware to waste disposal services.
 Some of these products and services we use in our own business and some we use as part of the services we provide our Partners and their end users.